kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(boundaryCollision)
 ```

 Adding a collision behavior and setting `translatesReferenceBoundsIntoBoundary` to `true` makes the border of the reference view turn into a boundary.
-Now when the orange block falls it stops, and bounces, at the bottom of the view.
+Now when the orange block falls it stops and bounces at the bottom of the view.
+By default all dynamic items get a set of behaviors that describe how "heavy" they are, how much they slow down due to movement, how they respond to collisions and several other physical traits. `UIDynamicItemBehavior` describes these traits.

 Now change the way the orange box responds to the collision: